-On the morning of May 10, 1996, two expeditions start climbing Mount Everest, the highest point on Earth.
-A violent storm strikes the mountain, and the climbers are involved into a heroic battle for their survival in which they must fight against blistering winds and freezing temperatures.
+On the morning of 10 May 1996, two expeditions start climbing Mount Everest, the highest point on Earth.
+A violent storm strikes the mountain, and the climbers are involved in a heroic battle for their survival in which they must fight against blistering winds and freezing temperatures.